Where Carpenter Ant Damage Occurs Inside Homes In The Quad Cities

 Factors that Can Lead to a Carpenter Ant Infestation

 Wherever there is moisture or damp wood, there’s a risk for carpenter ants.
 Leaks can cause water to build up and damage wood.
 Even if the leak is fixed, the damaged wood is still a problem and should be replaced.
 Moisture inside a home is a big attractant.
 Dehumidifiers can help with this problem.
 Wooden debris in the yard can also attract carpenter ants.
 Fallen trees, stumps, and other similar wooden structures are common places for these ants to live.
 Removing them will help eliminate the potential of ants moving inside the home.
-Learn more prevention tips in our blog, Carpenter Ants Are Nothing But Trouble.

 Where Damage Occurs inside Homes in the Quad Cities